Nabeegh-Ahmed/Nabeegh-Ahmed/README.md

-# Hi there👋
+# Hi there 👋
- I am *Nabeegh Ahmed* an AI Engineer
+My name is Nabeegh, I am an AI Engineer specializing in Generative-AI and LLMs.
+I have worked extensively with Python, Golang, and Typescript.
 <hr>

-## About me
-**I have a passion for developing cutting-edge AI and Web applications.
-I currently work as a Software Engineer at Educative.
-Polyglot with experience in Typescript, Python, and Golang.**

 <h2 align="left">🌐 Connect</h2>
 <p align="left">